-Instructional Services Live Action VideosPosted by Barth Paine at 9/17/2015
+Instructional Services Live Action VideosPosted by Barth Paine on 9/17/2015

 In a professional learning community, the focus is not simply on whether we have organized our schools into high-performing teams, but rather what the teams DO.
 So what should be their focus?
 Teams need to focus on the major questions and issues that have the biggest impact on student learning: